exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 Due to fluctuations with stars, accel, \\(t\\), and more, Skipma and Bigma can be situation dependant.
 Below is a chart with normal accel and stars, but the students to skip due to Bigma and Skipma based on varying levels of deviation from normal t for that \\(F(t)\\).
 This does change based on CT's as they shift data, but it is not the largest difference.

 ##### Note: The best way to decide a bigma skipma is to either calculate phi distribution yourself or use the [graduation calculator](https://replit.com/@LEBaldy2002/gradcalc#main.py) which will automatically ask for information for this calculation if you are on 1dσ.
+Instructions to run are found in [Introduction to Graduation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#graduation-routing).

 <table class="newwords">
    <thead>